Cupcake-Design-System/cupcake-design-system.github.io/content/_elements/modals.md

 ---
 title: Modals
 description: Modals deliver content, communicate information or require interaction while allowing the user to maintain the context of a particular task.
-Modals should be used sparingly as they interrupt the user's workflow.
-colors:
-- primary
-- secondary
-- success
-- danger
-sizes:
-- xs
-- sm
-- lg
-- xl
 tabs:
 - Code
-- Angular
 - Guidelines
 ---